raphaelkieling/reecreate/README.md

 </p>

-Reecrate is a library to clone deep object to minimize the work that is clone a big store.
+Reecrate is a library to clone deep object to minimize the work that is clone a big store using the concept from redux "Immutable Update patterns", see in https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns/

 Without Reecreate: